There is a little Irish nursery rhyme that almost sums up everything there is to know about war. It is called The Two Cats of Kilkenny >>

 More than a hundred years ago the Great War (World War I) raged over Europe.
+At the time it was described as 'the war to end all war'.
 Its brutality and horrors were on a scale never seen before.
-Men got a daily ration of rum to be able to cope and still many couldn't.
+Men got a daily ration of rum to help them cope and still many couldn't.
 Many were left shell shocked and traumatised, only to be branded as cowards and deserters.

 Bent double, like old beggars under sacks,